Content provided by: Gerald, K5SDR

 FlexRadio transceivers measure the signal strength at the antenna terminals in the same way that a spectrum analyzer does.
-If you change the RF preamp settings (turned on or to a higher gain value depending on the transceiver), the noise floor goes DOWN and the signal level stays the same.
+If you change the RF preamp settings (turned on or to a higher gain value depending on the transceiver), if an improvement happens, the noise floor goes DOWN and the signal level stays the same.
 Remember that when you engage the preamp, you have not changed the signal level at the antenna terminal.
-You have, however; improved the signal to noise ratio with the preamp and therefore the noise will go down in reference to a fixed signal level.
+You have, however; improved the signal to noise ratio (SNR) with the preamp and therefore the noise will go down in reference to a fixed signal level.
 The previous statement holds true in all cases except one.
 That is if the radio is antenna noise limited.

 As a rule of thumb, you want your antenna noise to show an increase in your S-meter by 8-10 dB and no more.
 When this condition is met, it means that your receiver is not adding additional noise to the signal and that you have the correct RF preamp gain to maximize performance and optimize your signal to noise ratio (SNR).
 If the noise goes up more than 10 dB with the RF preamp and antenna, you have too much RF gain and the SNR is degraded.